 The purpose of supporting the workpiece with the guide bushing is to maintain precision throughout the machining of the workpiece.
 A physical object subjected to a force will deflect.
 On a conventional lathe, if the cutting forces cause too great a deflection the accuracy of the cut will suffer.
-With a Swiss machine, the guide bushing supports the workpiece so close to the tools that the deflection due to the cutting forces is essentially zero.
-As a result, you can take heavy cuts and still maintain precise dimensions on the part.
+With a CNC Swiss Lathe machine, the guide bushing supports the workpiece so close to the tools that the deflection due to the cutting forces is essentially zero.
+As a result, you can take heavy cuts and still maintain precise dimensions.

 - Capacity for 20 or more tools in the tool zone.

 - Since the tools do not have very far to travel, the chip-to-chip time from one tool to the next can be one second or less.

 - Often a single heavy cut can remove all the necessary material while avoiding deflection.